 Given two integers

-, find how many different arrays consist of numbers from 1
+n and k, find how many different arrays consist of numbers from 1 to n such that there are exactly k inverse pairs.

 We define an inverse pair as following: For